Anikethh/IRIS-Interactive-Research-Ideation-System/README.md

 ## 📋 Requirements

 - Semantic Scholar API Key
-- Key for any LLM API service provided by LiteLLM
+-  LLM API Key for any provider supported by LiteLLM

 ## 📧 Cite